-On October 11, 2016, five brave climate activists closed valves on the five pipelines carrying tar sands crude oil into the United States from Canada.
+On October 11, 2016, five brave climate activists closed valves on the four pipelines carrying tar sands oil into the United States from Canada.
 Tar sands oil is one of the dirtiest fossil fuels requiring intense environmental destruction, obscene amounts of fresh water, and undisclosed toxic chemicals to transport and refine it into a carbon-intense fuel.
-This direct action shut down 15% of US crude oil imports for nearly a day—a display of the sorts of shifts that are necessary to avoid complete climate collapse.
-The five valve turners filmed their actions and stand by them, saying that they are not only necessary, but morally and legally justified to avoid the catastrophic harm caused to humanity by unprecedented climactic disruption.
+This direct action shut down 15% of US crude oil imports for nearly a day, thereby reducing carbon emissions—a display of the magnitude of the shifts that are necessary to avoid complete climate collapse.

 In order to ensure that the pipelines would be safely shut down, a call was placed to each company’s emergency response and control number fifteen minutes before valve turners entered the sites, alerting them of the situation and giving them ample time to shut each pipeline down.

-Inspired by their tactics and bravery, CLDC stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston, and Annette Klapstein (and Ben Joldersma) (MN).
-One Valve Turner (Michael Foster (ND) is represented by other parties.
+Without question, CLDC stepped in to provide free legal representation for the Valve Turners, and became lead legal counsel in the cases of Ken Ward (WA), Leonard Higgins (MT), Emily Johnston and Annette Klapstein (and Ben Joldersma) (MN).
+One Valve Turner (Michael Foster (ND) was represented by other parties.
 We want to thank cooperating attorneys without whom we couldn’t have done it: Ralph Hurvitz (Seattle, WA), Herman Watson, IV (Bozeman, MT), Tim Phillips (Minneapolis, MN), and Alice Cherry and Kelsey Skaggs (San Francisco, CA).

-All of the Valve Turners have attempted to make the case of the necessity defense for their actions.
+All of the Valve Turners attempted to make the case of the necessity defense for their actions.
 Traditionally, the necessity defense is used when the crime committed was necessary to prevent a greater harm.
 To apply this to climate actions is to change the way that mainstream society is currently viewing climate change.
-In support of the Valve Turner’s argument that our society is in danger and the legal channels are not creating change, so illegal action must be taken to prevent that harm.
-The necessity defense was denied in Montana and North Dakota, but was granted in Minnesota, and now in Washington State as well.
+In support of the Valve Turner’s argument that our society is in danger, and that the legal channels are not creating sufficient change, so illegal action must be taken to prevent that harm, CLDC was lead attorney on the following cases:

 How You Can Help